Skip to content

 Security Considerations

-• Token Lifetime: Tokens expire after 24 hours for client credentials flow
+• Token Lifetime: Tokens expire after 24 hours for client credentials flow.
+It can be updated by setting the JWT_EXPIRES_IN to another value, default value is 24h.

 • Secure Storage: Store client credentials and tokens securely and never expose them in logs or URLs